 Account for (v.)

-to take the responsibility for something.
+to take responsibility for something.

 Accountability (principle)